Neil Perez

-Personal life
+Early life and education

-Perez attended the Manuel L. Quezon University in Manila, the Philippines and graduated with a degree in criminology.
+Perez was born on July 26, 1985 in Manila, Philippines.
+He attended the Manuel L. Quezon University and graduated with a degree in criminology.

 Pageantry

 Misters of the Filipinas 2014

 Perez won the title of Mister International Philippines 2014 at the Misters of Filipinas 2014 pageant on September 7, 2014.
 He bested 25 other candidates.
 During the competition, he was conferred six (6) special awards: Mister Photogenic, Best in Swimwear, Mister Unisilver, Mister Informatics, Mister Multidestination, and Crossfit Challenge Winner by Crossfit Halcyon'.
 Perez represented the Philippines in the Mister International 2014 competition held at Hotel Inter-Burgo Ballroom, Ansan, Seoul, South Korea on February 14, 2015 and won the title.

 Mister International 2014

 Perez was crowned Mister International 2014 at Hotel Inter-Burgo Ballroom, Ansan, Seoul, South Korea on February 14, 2015.
 He also won 2nd runner-up in the national costume competition.
 He offered his victory in honor of the 44 Special Action Force crew who were killed in the Mamasapano clash on January 25, 2015.

 During his reign, Perez traveled to the Czech Republic, Thailand, Myanmar, Cambodia, Laos, France, Macedonia, Gibraltar, Uzbekistan, Russia, the Netherlands, and South Korea, besides traveling across his native Philippines.